 Registered Staff Hours

-While we were not high on this facility overall, we awarded it a B+ for our inspections rating.
-This grade is far better than the place's overall grade.
-Our inspection grades account for a host of factors found on a facility's inspection reports.
-One of the most important criteria we rely on is the quantity and severity of deficiencies.
-You generally want to avoid facilities with a bunch of severe deficiencies flagged.
-While this nursing home had a few deficiencies on its government inspection report, none were major deficiencies based on CMS' deficiency scale.
+While we were not high on this nursing home overall, we awarded it an A- for our inspections rating.
+This score is far more impressive than the nursing home's overall grade.
+Inspection ratings account for a host of factors found on a nursing home's inspection reports.
+One of the most important criteria we consider is the number and severity of deficiencies.
+You generally want to avoid nursing homes with too many severe deficiencies flagged.
+Although this nursing home had some deficiencies on its government inspection report, none of them were serious based on CMS' deficiency scale.
 Finally, this facility had no substantiated complaints this year from residents, which is always a good sign.

 Long-term Care Quality